fgutierrez86/SAPB1/README.md

                 A."InQty",
                 A."OutQty",
                 A."Currency",
-                A."CalcPrice" As COSTO_UNITARIO,
+                --A."CalcPrice" As COSTO_UNITARIO,
-                Abs(A."TransValue") As TransValue
+                Abs(A."TransValue") As Valor
 From            ORIN C  -- cabecera de la nota de credito (LV MALL) Inner Join      RIN1  D  -- lineas de la nota de credito ON              C."DocEntry" = D."DocEntry"